Westwood taking British Masters to Newcastle in 2017

-LONDON Lee Westwood is to succeed fellow former world number one Luke Donald by hosting next year's British Masters at the Close House course in Newcastle.
+LONDON (Reuters) - Lee Westwood is to succeed fellow former world number one Luke Donald by hosting next year's British Masters at the Close House course in Newcastle.

 It will be the first time a European Tour event has been held at Close House, the club where the 43-year-old Englishman has been tour professional since 2011.